Ayoub-sadaoui/VoiceNotion-final/VOICE_COMMANDS.md

-VoiceNotion Voice Command Examples
+sayNote Voice Command Examples

 ## Structured Note Examples

-Here are examples of voice commands you can use with VoiceNotion to create well-structured notes:
+Here are examples of voice commands you can use with sayNote to create well-structured notes:

 ### 1. Meeting Notes